MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Introduction

-Secondly, for each task, the received rewards and observations are uncertain to the current agent as illustrated in Fig.~\ref{fig:new_scenario}, which may lead the policy learning unstable and non-convergent.
-In other words, even if the agent performs the same action on a same observation at different times, the agent may receive different rewards and next observations because neighbour agents may perform different actions.
-To overcome this, four decoders are introduced to predict the next observations and rewards with/without neighbour agents' policies, respectively.
-The decoders also take as input the latent variable to identify specific tasks.
-In order to make the learning stable, we argue that the prediction of observation and reward should be robust to neighbour agents' policies.
-Hence, an intrinsic reward is designed to encourage the policy to reduce the differences between the predicted reward (and observation) only relying on the current agent's policy and the one using both the current agent's and the neighbour agents' policies.
+Secondly, even for a specific task, the received rewards and observations are uncertain to the agent, as illustrated in Fig.~\ref{fig:new_scenario}, which make the policy learning unstable and non-convergent.
+Even if the agent performs the same action on the same observation at different timesteps, the agent may receive different rewards and observation transitions because of neighbor agents' different actions.
+In this case, the received rewards and observation transitions of the current agent could not be well predicted only conditioned on its own or partial neighbors' observations and performed actions.
+To avoid this situation, four decoders are introduced to predict the next observations and rewards without neighbor agents' policies or with partially neighbor agents, respectively.
+In addition, an intrinsic reward is designed to reduce the bias among different predictions and enhance learning stability.
+In other words, the design of the decoders and intrinsic reward is similar to the law of contra-positive.
+The unstable learning will cause the predicted rewards and observation transitions unstable in a decentralized way, while our decoders and intrinsic reward encourage the prediction convergent.
+In addition, from the perspective of information theory, the intrinsic reward design makes the policy of each agent robust to neighbours' polices, which could make the learned policy easy to transfer.

-Traffic signal control is also modeled as a meta-learning problem in \cite{zang2020metalight}.
-However, our method is advanced in several ways: firstly, their meta-training is based on multiple independent MDPs and ignore the influence of neighbour agents, while our method takes neighbour agents' policies into consideration that is critical in learning decentralized policies; secondly, our method learns a latent variable to represent task specific information, which can not only balance exploration and exploitation \cite{zintgraf2019varibad}, but also help to learn the shared structures of reward and transition across tasks.